jupyterlab-contrib/jupyter-ui-toolkit/packages/components/src/progress-ring/README.md

-# Visual Studio Code Progress Ring
+# Jupyter Progress Ring

-The `vscode-progress-ring` component is used to indicate an indeterminate loading state.
+The `jp-progress-ring` component is used to indicate an indeterminate loading state.

 ## Attributes